Variance: Arbitrary functions

 provided that f is twice differentiable and that the mean and variance of X are finite.

 Population variance and sample variance

 Real-world observations such as the measurements of yesterday's rain throughout the day typically cannot be complete sets of all possible observations that could be made.
 As such, the variance calculated from the finite set will in general not match the variance that would have been calculated from the full population of possible observations.
 This means that one estimates the mean and variance from a limited set of observations by using an estimator equation.
 The estimator is a function of the sample of n observations drawn without observational bias from the whole population of potential observations.
-In this example that sample would be the set of actual measurements of yesterday's rainfall from available rain gauges within the geography of interest.
+In this example, the sample would be the set of actual measurements of yesterday's rainfall from available rain gauges within the geography of interest.